Engee documentation

 trunc(x; sigdigits::Integer= [, base = 10])

-The function trunc(x) returns the nearest integer value of the same type as x, the absolute value of which does not exceed the absolute value of x.
+trunc(x) returns the nearest integral value of the same type as x whose absolute value is less than or equal to the absolute value of x.

-The function trunc(T, x) returns the result to the type T and returns the error InexactError if the truncated value cannot be represented by the type T.
+trunc(T, x) converts the result to type T, throwing an InexactError if the truncated value is not representable a T.

 Examples